Inflation Calculator in Spain

 Understanding the Impact of Inflation on your Savings

 Imagine you keep €10,000 in a safe today.
-With an average inflation of 3% per year:
+In this example, with a hypothetical inflation of 3% per year:

 How to update your rent with CPI?